psiz-org/psiz/README.md

 There are two ways to install PsiZ:

 1. Install from PyPI using pip: ``pip install psiz``
-2. Clone from Git Hub: https://github.com/roads/psiz.git
+2. Clone the repository from GitHub and install using pip: `pip install /local/path/to/psiz`.
+The repository can be cloned in a number of ways:
+    * Manually download the latest version at https://github.com/roads/psiz.git
+    * Use git to clone the latest version: `git clone https://github.com/roads/psiz.git`
+    * Use git to clone a specific release, for example: `git clone https://github.com/roads/psiz.git --branch v0.2.2`

-Note: PsiZ also requires TensorFlow, which is not installed automatically since is not included as a dependency of the PsiZ package (in setup.py).
-You must explicitly install the latest stable TensorFlow package (tensorflow or tensorflow-gpu).
+**Note:** PsiZ also requires TensorFlow 1.14, which is not installed automatically since is not included as a dependency of the PsiZ package (in setup.py).
+You must explicitly install TensorFlow 1.14 (tensorflow or tensorflow-gpu).
 This allows users to specify whether they use a GPU enabled version of TensorFlow.
+The package will soon be updated to use TensorFlow 2.0.

 ## Quick Start
 There are four predefined embedding models to choose from: